The Life and Work

 Steve Bates

-Before turning to fiction, he was a reporter and editor for The Washington Post as well as for other newspapers, magazines and the web.
+Before turning to fiction, Steve was a reporter and editor for The Washington Post as well as for other newspapers, magazines and the web.

 Steve has won numerous awards for news and feature writing, including a Jesse H. Neal Award for business journalism in 2009 and an investigative reporting award in 1990.
-In 2023, he received The President's Volunteer Service Award for volunteer work in his community.
+In 2023, he received The President's Volunteer Service Award.

-Steve’s latest novel, "Castle of Sand," follows a soccer mom and six other people who are tasked with establishing a colony on a remote world after an apocalypse on Earth.
-His first novel, "Back to You," is a humorous science fiction story in the mold of "The Hitchhiker's Guide to the Galaxy."
+Steve's first novel, "Back to You," is a humorous science fiction story in the mold of "The Hitchhiker's Guide to the Galaxy."
 His nonfiction book, "The Seeds of Spring: Lessons from the Garden," was published in 2010.

 His blog, “In Sight”, was launched in 2013.
 He has published several works of short fiction in print and online, including: